On This Page

-Decades of research shows that significant doses help people improve their quality of life and deal better with health conditions such as recurrent infections, cancer, cardiovascular disease, infectious diseases, arthritis, diabetes, wounds, ulcers and pressure sores.
+Decades of research shows that significant doses help people improve their quality of life and deal better with health conditions and challenges such as persistent viral and bacterial infections, cancer, cardiovascular disease, wounds, ulcers and pressure sores.

 > Read more about How Vitamin C Works